pwa-builder/pwabuilder-android-twa/lib/docs/Android-next-steps.md

 4. (Optional) Customize the splash screen of the app.
 Edit `app\res\drawable\splash.xml` and specify the image of your preference.
 If found, PWA Builder will place a suggested splash screen in `app\res\mipmap\ic_splash.png`.

-4. Use Build Menu to create package.
+4. Use the Build Menu in Android Studio to create the package.

 ## Submit to Store